mxchinegod/mxchinegod/README.md

 - 🔭 I’m currently working on [MoonRobotics](https://moonrobo.com) & as a full-time software engineer at a Fortune-100 company.

-- 🌱 I’m currently learning **about quantum computing and devops pipelines**
+- 🌱 I’m currently learning **about distributed computing and devops pipelines**

 - 👯 I’m looking to collaborate on **AR & VR experiences**